2022 Property Assessments and Property Taxes

 In January, property assessment notices are mailed annually to property owners throughout the province from BC Assessment, an independent agency created by the Provincial Government for the purpose of valuing all properties in BC for taxation purposes.
 Your assessment notice estimates the market value of your property as of July 1 of the previous year.

-An increase in your property assessment does not mean your taxes will automatically go up by the same amount.
-If all property values increase by the same amount, taxes on individual properties will not change.
+An increase in your property assessment does not mean your taxes will automatically go up by the same amount (see below).

 Assessment is simply a distribution mechanism.
 Your assessment indicates the estimated value of your property.
 The property tax rate, which is based on budget requirements, is what determines how much your taxes will be.
 The tax rate is set by City Council each year.